Consteel/manual/docs/manual/8_0_structural-analysis/8_4_analysis-types.md

 <!-- wp:paragraph -->

 In a mechanical interpretation, the dynamic eigenvalue analysis approximates the eigenfrequencies where the structure is subjected to some modes of free vibration.
-In _ConSteel_, linear eigenvalue analysis is performed considering the second-order stiffness matrix and the consistent mass matrix (**M**)
+In _Consteel_, linear eigenvalue analysis is performed considering the second-order stiffness matrix and the consistent mass matrix (**M**)

 <!-- /wp:paragraph -->